In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 How Nicholas Eddy, PMHNP approaches PTSD

 PTSD treatment at Northwest Psychiatry is trauma-informed from the first contact.
 No rushing, no probing for details before you're ready, no one-size-fits-all approach.
-Nicholas integrates medication, therapy, and innovative interventions — including the only FDA-cleared neurofeedback protocol designed specifically for PTSD.
+Nicholas integrates medication, therapy, and innovative tools — including Myndlift remote neurofeedback, where clients retrain their brain's stress response from home.

 What to expect